Ford Has A Better Idea in Automotive Plastics

 The automaker announced today that it is formulating and testing new CO2-based foam and plastic components for its cars and trucks.
 It expects to have them in production vehicles by 2021.

-Ford sustainability specialist Debbie Mielewski said using waste carbon dioxide as a feed stock for polyols – a key component of polyurethanes –is part of the automaker’s ongoing campaign to reduce its carbon footprint.
-The C02-based materials could be used in seats and various underhood components in the company’s vehicles, she said.
+Ford sustainability specialist Debbie Mielewski said using waste carbon dioxide as a feed stock for polyols – a key component of polyurethane composites –is part of the automaker’s ongoing campaign to reduce its carbon footprint.
+Currently, polyurethane foams can be found in seats, armrests and headrests of most cars, but also within the bodies of cars, where their insulation properties provide protection against the heat and noise of the engine.
+The new CO2-based materials could also be used in seats and various underhood components in the company’s vehicles, she said.

 The automaker, which previously developed and now uses soy-based foam in all of its vehicles in a project led by Mielwski’s biomaterials research team.
 Ford began work with a variety of suppliers, universities and chemical companies in 2013 on re-use of CO2 captured from various manufacturing operations.